-Our Board of Directors has responsibility for the oversight of our risk management processes and, either as a whole or through its committees, regularly discusses with management our major risk exposures, their potential impact on our business, and the steps we take to manage them.
-The risk oversight process includes receiving regular reports from board committees and members of senior management to enable our Board of Directors to understand our risk identification, risk management, and risk mitigation strategies with respect to areas of potential material risk, including operations, finance, legal, regulatory, strategic, and reputational risk.
-The audit committee reviews information regarding liquidity and operations, and oversees our management of financial risks.
+Our Board of Directors has responsibility for the oversight of our risk management processes and, either as a whole or through its committees, regularly discusses with management our major risk exposures, the potential impact of certain risks on our business, and the steps we take to manage such risks.
+The risk oversight process includes receiving regular reports from board committees and members of senior management to enable our Board of Directors to understand our risk identification, risk management, and risk mitigation strategies with respect to areas of potential material risk, including operations, finance, legal, regulatory, strategic, cybersecurity, and reputational risks.
+The audit committee reviews information regarding liquidity and operations, and oversees our management of risks, including financial, information technology, and cybersecurity risks.
 Periodically, the audit committee reviews our policies with respect to risk assessment, risk management, loss prevention, and regulatory compliance.
 Oversight by the audit committee includes direct communication with our external auditors, and discussions with management regarding significant risk exposures and the actions management has taken to limit, monitor, or control such exposures.
 The compensation committee is responsible for assessing whether any of our compensation policies or programs has the potential to encourage excessive risk-taking.
 The nominating/corporate governance committee manages risks associated with the independence of the Board of Directors, corporate disclosure practices, and potential conflicts of interest.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire board is regularly informed through committee reports about such risks.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire board is regularly informed through committee reports about our major risk exposures.
 Matters of significant strategic risk are considered by our Board of Directors as a whole.